When you find yourself blessed with resources, look to help others. Work to create a haven for the financially frustrated.

 In fact, it’s my experience that they shy away from telling others.
 In today’s culture, where it seems so important to take care of yourselves, it can be humiliating to let people know about your financial struggle.

-In Erin Odom’s new book, More Than Just Making It, she shares her own family’s story of the burden and stigma of bankruptcy, and how they changed from a life of financial desperation to a life of plenty.
+In Erin Odom’s book, More Than Just Making It, she shares her own family’s story of the burden and stigma of bankruptcy, and how they changed from a life of financial desperation to a life of plenty.

 As Erin shares, “Hiding the fact that we were on welfare made me feel like we were living a lie.
 I had prided myself on being authentic, transparent.
 But this was something I felt like I could tell no one.”